Shire of Irwin

-The main land uses as shown in the Local Planning Scheme for the Shire of Irwin includes reserves, agriculture, residential, commercial and industrial.
+The main land in the Shire of Irwin includes are agriculture, commercial, industrial, residential and nature conservation.

 The Yarragadee formation underlies the majority of the Shire of Irwin.
 The Yarragadee formation was formed during the Jurassic period form volcanic and sedimentary rock.
 The Yarragadee formation consists of fine to coarse grained sandstone with thin interbeds of shale.
 The geology underlying the southern coastal boundary of Shire of Coorow and Irwin the Cattamarra Coal Measures.
 The Cattamarra was formed during the Jurassic period from volcanic and sedimentary rocks.
 The formation comprises of siltstone, shale, claystone, coal and sandstone.
 The geology underlying the coastal boundary between the CGG and Shire of Irwin is the Kockatea Shale, which was formed during the triassic period from volcanic and sedimentary rock.
 The Kockatea Shale consists of shale, minor siltstone, sandstone with deposits of calcareous sandstone.